Polar Bear

 Industrial impacts

 Offshore petroleum installations and operations in the Arctic are expected to increase in number.
-This would likely affect polar bears and their habitat in many ways including:
+This expansion would likely affect polar bears and their habitat in many ways, including the following:

 What WWF Is Doing